adeira/universe/src/rossum-hooks/README.md

 The transformations are applied sequentially from top to bottom.
 Alternatively, extensions can be chained via Rossum UI.

+# Sync Queues extension

+Uses one queue as a source and keeps other queues configuration in sync.

+TODO: add more details

-## Building for Rossum extension deployment
+# Building for Rossum extension deployment

 ```
 yarn workspace @adeira/rossum-hooks build